TheNexusAvenger/Nexus-LU-Launcher/README.md

 The following aren't current goals of the launcher, but could be made at some point:
 * Provide a method to change the locale.
-  * This feature could be worked on but requires work on the client to enable localization.
-The primary blocker for this is translations for the client.
+  * Looking for additional translations to be provided before this is implemented.
 * Unpacking the client for use with server hosting.
 * Automate installing WINE for non-Windows and non-macOS installs.